ckeditor/ckeditor5/docs/builds/guides/migration/migration-from-ckeditor-4.md

 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-smiley_columns">smiley_columns</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-smiley_descriptions">smiley_descriptions</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-smiley_images">smiley_images</a> <br>  <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-smiley_path">smiley_path</a></td>
 			<td>There is no dedicated smiley plugin in CKEditor 5.
-However, the {@link features/text-transformation Automatic text transformation feature} may be configured to deliver emojis with shortcodes.
-The <a href="#emoji">emoji</a> can also be pasted into the rich-text editor as Unicode content.</td>
+However, the <a href="#emoji">emoji</a> can be pasted into the rich-text editor as Unicode content.
+Also the {@link features/text-transformation Automatic text transformation feature} may be configured to deliver Unicode emojis with shortcodes.</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-sourceAreaTabSize">sourceAreaTabSize</a></td>